 Service will include working with children in the community, reaching out to impoverished gypsy families and manual labor.
 Specific service will be dependent on interests of the group and needs of the ministry.

-Students participating in The Pittsburgh Project weekend trip include:
+Students participating in this mission trip include: